2024 Vault Rankings

 About Bracewell

-With approximately 350 lawyers across 10 offices—including two international posts—Bracewell LLP is a global firm with a range of practices.
-But the firm’s roots in the Lone Star state are still strong as is demonstrated by its four Texas locations and its strength in energy.
+Bracewell LLP is a global firm, with approximately 350 lawyers covering a range of practices across the firm’s 10 offices.
+The firm’s roots in the Lone Star state are still strong as is demonstrated by its four Texas locations and impact on the energy sector.

 Hailing from Houston